 In tantric Hinduism the four shaktis are aspects of the ishvara.

 Vedanta('end of the Vedas') or Uttara Mīmāṃsā is one of the six orthodox (āstika) schools of Hindu philosophy.
 Vedanta reflects ideas from the speculations and philosophies within the Upanishads.

 In the aftervedic time, master Sri Adi Shankara introduced the Sanatana Dharma and the Advaita-Vedanta system.

 The Shankara-Order teaches the steps of the Ashtanga-yoga, which contains the first 16 steps of the 'Universal Doctrine' or 'Universal Path':

 "Ashtanga yoga -- Yama, niyam, aasan, praanayaam, pratyaahaar, dhaarnaa, dhyaan, samaadhi.
 Those are the eight limbs of the yoga.
 A guru takes a student one after another through this.
 For that the guru takes NOTHING of its student.
 He does it out of kindness and out of the feeling to do something good for his student." - Shree Shankaracharya Swaroopanand Saraswati (The Illustrated Weekly of India, September 13, 1987) .

-The contents of the Asthanga-Yoga are the standard in most hinduistic systems.
+The contents of the steps of Asthanga-Yoga are also the standard in most hinduistic systems.